infernojs/eslint-plugin-inferno/docs/rules/jsx-no-target-blank.md

 ### Custom link components

-This rule supports the ability to use custom components for links, such as `<Link />` which is popular in libraries like `react-router`, `next.js` and `gatsby`.
-To enable this, define your custom link components in the global [shared settings](https://github.com/yannickcr/eslint-plugin-react/blob/master/README.md#configuration) under the `linkComponents` configuration area.
+This rule supports the ability to use custom components for links, such as `<Link />` which is popular in libraries like `inferno-router`, `next.js` and `gatsby`.
+To enable this, define your custom link components in the global [shared settings](https://github.com/infernojs/eslint-plugin-inferno/blob/master/README.md#configuration) under the `linkComponents` configuration area.
 Once configured, this rule will check those components as if they were `<a />` elements.

 The following patterns are considered errors: